 - Review the list of supported applications and versions.

-To integrate OneAgent into a container deployment with a Dockerfile in Google App Engine flexible environment and activate instrumentation of your application, add the following commands to your current Dockerfile.
+To integrate OneAgent into a container deployment with a Dockerfile in Google App Engine flexible environment and activate instrumentation of your application, add the commands below to your current Dockerfile, making sure to enter your own values for the

 ARG DT_API_URL="https://<environmentID>.live.dynatrace.com/api" ARG DT_API_TOKEN="<token>" ARG DT_ONEAGENT_OPTIONS="flavor=default&include=<technology1>&include=<technology2>" ENV DT_HOME="/opt/dynatrace/oneagent" RUN mkdir -p "$DT_HOME" && \ wget -O "$DT_HOME/oneagent.zip" "$DT_API_URL/v1/deployment/installer/agent/unix/paas/latest?Api-Token=$DT_API_TOKEN&$DT_ONEAGENT_OPTIONS" && \ unzip -d "$DT_HOME" "$DT_HOME/oneagent.zip" && \ rm "$DT_HOME/oneagent.zip" ENTRYPOINT [ "/opt/dynatrace/oneagent/dynatrace-agent64.sh" ] CMD [ "executable", "param1", "param2" ] # the command of your application, for example, Java

-unzip might fail if they aren't provided by the base image.
+unzip commands above might fail if they aren't provided by the base image.

 Deploy the application image